6 of the Best Small-Cap ETFs to Buy Now

 By definition, the small-cap benchmark Russell 2000 index doesn't include Nvidia (NVDA), Microsoft (MSFT), Apple (AAPL), Alphabet (GOOGL), Tesla (TSLA) and many other market stars.

-Small caps are also under pressure from high interest rates.
+Small caps have been under pressure from high interest rates.
 Smaller companies rely more on debt than large-cap stocks do, which makes them especially sensitive to rates.
 They also tend to be heavily reliant on domestic consumer spending, which tends to slow with higher interest rates.

-Happily for investors in small-cap stocks, analysts say the asset class is trading at bargain-basement prices, and rates are set to come down.
+Happily for investors in small-cap stocks, analysts say the asset class is trading at bargain-basement prices, and rates are starting to come down.

 "Small caps stocks are historically cheap versus just about every other equity asset class," writes Grant Engelbart, investment strategist at Carson Group.
 "While this large valuation discount does not provide any sense of timing, it is still a tailwind for the asset class."